Haddleton History, Family Crest & Coats of Arms

 Early Origins of the Haddleton family

-Important Dates for the Haddleton family
+Early History of the Haddleton family

 This web page shows only a small excerpt of our Haddleton research.
 Another 70 words (5 lines of text) covering the years 1084, 1628, 1699, 1632, 1704 and 1677 are included under the topic Early Haddleton History in all our PDF Extended History products and printed products wherever possible.